 4. Postconsolidation treatment:

-1) In standard-risk patients and in patients who are not eligible for hematopoietic stem cell transplantation (HSCT), maintenance treatment is continued for 2 years, provided the MRD-negative status is maintained.
+1) In standard-risk patients and in patients who are not eligible for hematopoietic stem cell transplant (HSCT), maintenance treatment is continued for 2 years, provided the MRD-negative status is maintained.

 2) In high-risk patients (>80% of adult patients; see Prognosis, below), allogeneic HSCT from a human leukocyte antigen (HLA)-compatible sibling or an unrelated donor should be considered.